DavidTPate/bloc/README.md

   }
 }
 ```

+## Evaluation Operators
+Operators which do some sort of evaluation.

 ### $mod
 Performs a modulo operation on the value of a field and selects documents with a specified result.